silvacms/documentation/source/buildout/extending.rst

    # options ...
    # other options ...

 Within each sections are *options*.
-Options are parameters to help to define what gets installed and how.
-They can be defined on multiple lines (see line 11 to 14), and by so considered as a list of options.
-They can reuse values of other options, located in a different section (see line 15).
-In that case, the reference to the option is just replaced by its value.
+Options are parameters to configure what gets installed and how.
+They can be defined on one or multiple lines (see line 11 to 14) in order to define a value or multiple ones.
+They can reuse values of other options, located in the same or a different section (see line 15).

-The *recipe* option of the section define a piece of code that will be responsible for installing the part of the software described in the section.
-Those pieces of code are called *recipes* and are usually packaged in standalone extensions.
+The *recipe* option of the section define a piece of code that will be responsible for installing the part of the software, using the options of the section.
+Those pieces of code are called *recipes* and are usually packaged in standalone Python extensions.
 You can find lots of buildout recipes on the `PyPi`_ repository.

 .. code-block:: buildout